Computer virus: Targets and replication

 Boot sector viruses specifically target the boot sector and/or the Master Boot Record (MBR) of the host's hard disk drive, solid-state drive, or removable storage media (flash drives, floppy disks, etc.).

 The most common way of transmission of computer viruses in boot sector is physical media.
 When reading the VBR of the drive, the infected floppy disk or USB flash drive connected to the computer will transfer data, and then modify or replace the existing boot code.
 The next time a user tries to start the desktop, the virus will immediately load and run as part of the master boot record.

-Email viruses are viruses that intentionally, rather than accidentally, uses the email system to spread.
+Email viruses are viruses that intentionally, rather than accidentally, use the email system to spread.
 While virus infected files may be accidentally sent as email attachments, email viruses are aware of email system functions.
 They generally target a specific type of email system (Microsoft Outlook is the most commonly used), harvest email addresses from various sources, and may append copies of themselves to all email sent, or may generate email messages containing copies of themselves as attachments.

 Detection

 To avoid detection by users, some viruses employ different kinds of deception.
 Some old viruses, especially on the DOS platform, make sure that the "last modified" date of a host file stays the same when the file is infected by the virus.
 This approach does not fool antivirus software, however, especially those which maintain and date cyclic redundancy checks on file changes.
 Some viruses can infect files without increasing their sizes or damaging the files.
 They accomplish this by overwriting unused areas of executable files.
 These are called cavity viruses.
 For example, the CIH virus, or Chernobyl Virus, infects Portable Executable files.
 Because those files have many empty gaps, the virus, which was 1 KB in length, did not add to the size of the file.
 Some viruses try to avoid detection by killing the tasks associated with antivirus software before it can detect them (for example, Conficker).
 A Virus may also hide its presence using a rootkit by not showing itself on the list of system processes or by disguising itself within a trusted process.
 In the 2010s, as computers and operating systems grow larger and more complex, old hiding techniques need to be updated or replaced.
 Defending a computer against viruses may demand that a file system migrate towards detailed and explicit permission for every kind of file access.
+In addition, only a small fraction of known viruses actually cause real incidents, primarily because many viruses remain below the theoretical epidemic threshold.